github/codeql/javascript/documentation/library-customization.rst

 We can teach the JavaScript analysis to handle further instances of abstract concepts it already understands by subclassing abstract classes and implementing their member predicates.
-For example, the standard library defines an abstract class ``SystemCommandExecution`` that covers various APIs for executing operating-system commands.
+For example, the standard library defines an abstract class ``SystemCommandExecution::Range`` that covers various APIs for executing operating-system commands.
 This class is used by the command-injection analysis to identify problematic flows where input from a potentially malicious user is interpreted as the name of a system command to execute.
-By defining additional subclasses of ``SystemCommandExecution``, we can make this analysis more powerful without touching its implementation.
+By defining additional subclasses of ``SystemCommandExecution::Range``, we can make this analysis more powerful without touching its implementation.

 By overriding a member predicate defined in the library, we can change its behavior either for all